 Most professional ghostwriters maintain websites listing their education, experience, and previous works.
 You can do some research and find critically acclaimed ghostwriters and contact them directly via their websites.
 You can also search through LinkedIn to find ghostwriters you may not be familiar with, but who are well-known in the industry.

 Of course, finding ghostwriters is only the beginning of the journey.
 Choosing the right one requires attention to detail and an awareness of your own expectations.
+Some ghostwriters insist on being paid up front while others are willing to deliver the work before payment.
+Aside from looking for a previously published author, it's important to examine the ghostwriters track record and skills including writing style and proofreading abilities.
 Here are some things to keep in mind when evaluating a potential ghostwriter.

 It is essential to examine previous works.
 This will give you an idea of the writer's style and voice and how well they convey complex ideas.
 Some ghostwriters may not be able to share previous works— because of non-disclosure agreements for example.
 In this case, you can request writing samples that show the ghostwriters abilities.